 Approved: prof. PhDr.
-Ol'ga Orosová, CSc., prof. RNDr. Ľubomír Kováč, CSc., prof. PaedDr.
+Ol'ga Orosová, CSc., doc.
+RNDr.
+Marcel Uhrin, PhD., univerzitný profesor, prof. PaedDr.
+Lívia Körtvélyessy, PhD.

 Course ID: KAaA/ | Course name: Anglophone Literatures - Selected Chapters

 ALSCm/15

 Each student is required to have their own printed and annotated copy of the seminar materials and participate in seminar discussion on the basis of written preparation in the form of answers to the seminar questions provided by the teacher.
 Students must support their interpretations of short stories by their own close reading analyses of the texts and must use quotes from relevant passages.
 Failing to follow these requirements student will be considered absent.